jonas52/convertisso/README.md

 2. Enter the name that the file will have once uploaded.
 3. Choose by clicking on an option in the drop-down menu.
 4. Enter where your file will be saved once uploaded.
-5. Press download to start the download, once the bonton press you will see the green led of download in progress.
+5. Press download to start the download, once the botton press you will see the green led of download in progress.
 ### Convertisso convert
 1. Choose by clicking on an option in the drop-down menu.
 2. Enter where your file will be saved once converted.
-3. Press convert to start the convert, once the bonton press you will see the green led of convert in progress.
+3. Press convert to start the convert, once the botton press you will see the green led of convert in progress.
 #### If you need more help please contact me : petitpierre@duck.com
 # **Other**
-> #### For problems or ideas for additions related to my code do not hesitate to contact me: petitpierre@duck.com
+> #### For problems or ideas for additions related to my code don't hesitate to contact me: petitpierre@duck.com
 > #### The Convertisso is a product of © PSociety by jonas52!
 Copyright (C) 2022-2023 © PSociety.
 All rights reserved.
 ## **Credit & Copyrights**